The first mini labradoodle was bred in the early 1990s - almost immediately after standard labradoodles became popular.

 Mini Labradoodle Puppies

 Mini labradoodle puppies are incredibly small and rather delicate.
 Although your pup will want to play, you should make sure to supervise all activities to keep them from getting hurt.
-Take your dog to a safe, grassy area to let them get all of their energy out.
-As they get older, you’ll be able to give them free run of your house with next to no problems.
+Take your dog to a safe, grassy area to let them get all of its energy out.
+As they get older, you’ll be able to give them a free run of your house with next to no problems.

 Children and Mini Labradoodles

 Out of all of the Doodle dog breeds, the mini labradoodle is one of the best choices for families with children.
 These pups are small, friendly, and playful, so they’ll love to spend time with any kids who are old enough to throw a ball.